 Comprehensive metabolic panel

 Blood glucose level

-Serum creatine kinase.
+Serum creatine kinase and myoglobin.

 Laboratory abnormalities – in particular, lymphopenia, leukocyte abnormalities, and other markers of systemic inflammation – are less common in children.
 Most patients (62%) with asymptomatic disease present with normal laboratory parameters.
 Of those with laboratory abnormalities, leukopenia, lymphopenia, elevated lactate dehydrogenase, and elevated C-reactive protein were the most common findings.

-Collect blood and sputum specimens for culture in patients with severe or critical disease to rule out other causes of lower respiratory tract infection and sepsis, especially patients with an atypical epidemiologic history.
+Cultures are required to rule out other causes of lower respiratory tract infection and sepsis, especially in patients with an atypical epidemiologic history.
 Specimens should be collected prior to starting empiric antimicrobials if possible.